 The explosion of personal mobile devices on corporate networks is nothing compared to what university network managers see.
 The days of students bringing one device onto a university network are long gone.
-Students now are connecting three or more devices, including laptops, tablets, smartphones
+Students now are connecting three or more devices, including laptops, tablets, smartphones and even video game consoles.

 High-bandwidth research and learning applications and the bring-your-own-device (BYOD) trend, coupled with full-time residents expecting unlimited Internet access, add new demands to university networks every autumn.
 Universities and colleges can't afford to increase bandwidth every time new users or devices join the network, however.
 As college IT departments prepare for another school year, they have to find a way to control bandwidth and manage consumption.
 Bandwidth control and capacity planning can help universities strike a balance between users' personal and educational Internet use.